OpenEvalProject/evals/manuscripts/elife-38790/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/38790/elife-38790-fig2-v2.jpg)

-**Figure 2.:** n = 10).(B) shows normalized response rate during training and testing.
-(C) shows percent change in peak times during testing (±SEM), relative to initial training.10.7554/eLife.38790.012Figure 2—source data 1.Figure 2.
+**Figure 2.:** (B) shows normalized response rate during training and testing.
+(C) shows percent change in peak times during testing (±SEM), relative to initial training.

 Consistent with our hypothesis, we did not find reliable transfer to the long (unexposed) cue in this group.
 Specifically, peak times did not change reliably and, if anything, shifted slightly rightward [M = 6% + /- 5% SEM, t(9) =.86, p>0.05].
 Furthermore, long-cue shifts were larger in the 8-to-4 group than the control group [ANOVA: Phase X Group, F(1,16) = 16.24, p<.005].
 Correspondingly, no CV changes were observed for the unchanged cue during testing [M = 4% + /- 8% SEM, t(9) =.46, p<0.05].
 We also ran two Bayesian analyses (see methods) to assess evidence in favor of the null hypothesis that peak times did not shift during testing in the control group.
 The first used an uninformative prior (i.e. assessing evidence for a non-specific peak time shift).
 As expected, this showed substantial evidence in favor of the null [Bayes Factor = 3.34].
 Critically, using an alternative prior that tested the specific hypothesis that the peak times shifted to the same degree as the 8-to-4 group showed decisive evidence in favor of the null [Bayes Factor = 2875.88].
 Finally, neither start nor stop times reliably shifted in the no-change group [Start, M = 17% + /- 11% SEM, t(9) = 1.55, p>0.05; Stop, M = 3% + /- 5% SEM, t(9) =.61, p>0.05].

 Together, these results provide support for the common cause hypothesis.
 When the duration associated with one cue changed, responding to the other cue changed in the same direction, as if rats expected that a common cause shifted the durations associated with both cues in a correlated manner.

-## Experiment 2: cross-cue transfer does not result from regression to the mean
+### Experiment 2: cross-cue transfer does not result from regression to the mean

 We propose that, in Experiment 1, the transfer to the unchanged cue occurred because subjects expected the durations associated with both cues would co-vary due to a common cause.
 For example, in the 8-to-4 group, responses to the long, unchanged cue shifted leftward because the short cue’s duration shifted leftward.